2024 Memberships sold out!

 The Windsong Farm Community Supported Agriculture program features weekly shares of fresh certified organic produce grown on our diversified sustainable farm.
 Shares consist predominantly of vegetables but also may include herbs and limited amounts of fruit (see our produce page for full list).
 Members are, in effect, hiring our services as professional farmers to produce a wide variety of fresh, exceptionally nutritious, tasty, local food for regular pick-up.
 Membership also includes access to on-farm events.
 Read more about the philosophy behind CSA programs here.
+We’ll provide more information on how to get on the waiting list shortly.

 We use an online system that allows members to make requests to customize their share contents, and let us know about what time they plan to pick it up.
 Two days before each share distribution, we send out a survey via e-mail listing the expected share contents.
 Members have the option to opt out of given items or request extras, which will be provided if available (sometimes items that other members did not want, or overabundance, or seconds-quality items).
 While we believe a CSA should encourage members to try unusual produce, some folks simply don’t like certain vegetables; if these won’t be used or appreciated in one household, we’d rather be able to free those items up for a household that really likes them.
 Similarly, we want to share the bounty when it is available, but we don’t want to overwhelm a member’s kitchen with lots of extra produce unless they are prepared to use it.
 Those who request a lot will get the best overall deal, but others may prefer to take lesser amounts when desired & trade efficient service for monetary value.
 This survey is integral to our harvest and share-packing methods, and members should plan to take a few moments each week to fill out the survey.